run-ai/genv/genv-docker/README.md

 ### Environment variables (OCI spec)
 The following environment variables are the API for passing arguments to the Genv container runtime when creating containers.

+#### `GENV_ENVIRONMENT_ID`
+The container environment identifier.

+If not set, the container identifier is used as the environment identifier.

 #### `GENV_GPUS`
 Configures the container environment device count and attaches devices to the container.